 9. Bowl Cut + Long Thick Hair

 Bowl cuts are surprisingly versatile and suit a variety of hair lengths.
-For guys with long, thick hair, a bowl cut is a standout choice.
+A bowl cut is a standout choice for guys with long, thick hair.
 Off-beat and retro, the cut is softer than other modern bowl cuts, which often include an undercut or fade element.
 Like other long haircuts for men, it will draw attention to and frame your face.

 10. Bowl Cut + Bald fade